Powerlearnproject/se-assignment-day-2-git-and-github-Angote433/README.md

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
+Pull requests   facilitate code review and collaboration  in Github workflow.
+They allow developers to propose, review, and discuss changes before merging them into the main branch.

+How Pull Requests Facilitate Code Review and Collaboration Encourage Team Collaboration – Tehy enable multiple developers to review and contribute to the same codebase, resulting to code quality and consistency.
+Structured Code Review Process – Reviewers can leave comments, request changes, and approve Pull Requests, leading to well-tested and refined code before merging.
+Version Control & Change Tracking – GitHub tracks all changes, making it easy to compare, discuss, and revert if necessary.
+Documentation of Changes – Pull Requests provide a historical record of changes, making it easier to track who made what changes and why.

+Process of creating and merging a pull request.
+1. Create a New Branch
+-Navigate to your repository by typing 'cd your-repo' -Pull the latest changes by typing  'git pull origin main' -Create and switch to a new branch: git checkout -b feature-branch
+2. Make Changes and Commit
+Edit files as needed.
+Stage the changes:
+git add .
+Commit the changes with a meaningful message: git commit -m "Add new feature"
+3. Push the Branch to Remote
+git push origin feature-branch
+4. Create a Pull Request .
+Go to the repository on GitHub.
+Navigate to the Pull Requests tab.
+Click New Pull Request.
+Select the base branch  and your feature branch.
+Add a title, description, and any relevant details.
+Click Create Pull Request.
+6. Code Review & Approval
+Team members review the code.
+They may request changes.
+You address feedback by making further commits and pushing them to the same branch.

+7. Merge the Pull Request
+Once approved, click Merge Pull Request on the platform.
+Choose Merge commit, Squash and merge, or Rebase and merge based on project preferences.

+8. Delete the Feature Branch if it is no longer needed.
+-Locally, delete the branch by  the command below git branch -d feature-branch
+- Pull the latest changes by typing the command below. git pull origin main`

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?
 -Forking a repository on GitHub means creating a copy of someone else’s repository under your own GitHub account alllowing you to freely experiment, modify, and contribute to the project without affecting the original repository.